serkaanrd1/Kestir-With-Adalo/README.md

 ## Overview

+## Overview

 This project aims to create a functional and visually appealing mobile web application using Adalo.
 The primary focus was on designing the app, configuring databases, and performing initial tests to ensure smooth functionality.
+The application allows users to book appointments with businesses, facilitating easy scheduling and management for both users and businesses.

 ## Features